 The development teams are working around the clock to make the platform more user friendly to English-speaking audiences.
 On international app stores, the app icon is still in Chinese, as the core audience was originally mandarin speakers overseas.
 It will be interesting to see if the team update this in the coming days as TikTok gets removed from the app store on Sunday.

 For now, Red’s rapid rise to prominence may signal a shift and fragmentation of audiences as TikTok users look to other platforms which suit the style of content they wish to continue consuming and creating.
-For brands already advertising on TikTok, transitioning to or incorporating Red could ensure continued access to a young, engaged audience and a way to remain competitive.
+For brands already advertising on TikTok, transitioning to or incorporating Red could ensure continued access to a young, engaged audience and a way to remain relevant and competitive.

 For more insights on Red, make sure to download our China Social Media Platforms Guide here: